GeoRAG/GeoRAG_annexes/README.md

 ## G. Encoders description

-**DistilBERT [22]**: A lightweight transformer encoder distilled from BERT [9].
-We fine-tuned its multilingual version11 to adapt it on our French postal address dataset.
+**DistilBERT [2]**: A lightweight transformer encoder distilled from BERT [3].
+We fine-tuned its multilingual version[^4] to adapt it on our French postal address dataset.

-**CamemBERT [23]**: A RoBERTa-based [44] encoder pretrained specifically on large-scale French text[^12].
+**CamemBERT [4]**: A RoBERTa-based [5] encoder pretrained specifically on large-scale French text[^5].
 It is widely used on various downstream task due to its French language specificity.
 We fine-tuned it on our dataset to improve its ability to produce french postal address sentence embedding.

-**FlauBERT [25]**: Another French specific language encoder based on BERT.
-This model was trained on very large and heterogeneous French corpus. we used the base-cased version[^13] for our fine-tuning.
+**FlauBERT [6]**: Another French specific language encoder based on BERT.
+This model was trained on very large and heterogeneous French corpus. we used the base-cased version[^6] for our fine-tuning.

-**FrALBERT [26]**: An ALBERT-based [?] encoder, proposed as an alternative to BERT encoder.
-We chose the French language version[^14] to further fine-tune it.
+**FrALBERT**: An ALBERT-based [7] encoder, proposed as an alternative to BERT encoder.
+We chose the French language version[^7] to further fine-tune it.

-**XLM-RoBERTa [24]**: Yet another RoBERTa-based encoder.
+**XLM-RoBERTa [8]**: Yet another RoBERTa-based encoder.
 This encoder is very popular among researchers for its improved performance compared to other multilingual encoders.
-We adapt the base version[^15] as well on our dataset.
+We adapt the base version[^8] as well on our dataset.

 ## H. Accuracy and Precision at different values of $$k$$